 Each State Party shall in exercising its national sovereignty have the right to withdraw from the Convention if it decides that extraordinary events, related to the subject matter of this Convention, have jeopardized the supreme interests of its country.
 It shall give notice of such withdrawal to all other Parties to the Convention and to the United Nations Security Council three months in advance.
 Such notice shall include a statement of the extraordinary events it regards as having jeopardized its supreme interests.

 Such withdrawal shall only take effect three months after the receipt of the instrument of withdrawal by the Depositary.
-If, however, on the expiry of that three-month period, the withdrawing State Party is engaged in the situations referred to in Article 2 common to the Geneva Conventions of 12 August 1949 for the Protection of War Victims, including any situation described in paragraph 4 of Article 1 of Additional Protocol I to these Conventions, the Party shall continue to be bound by the obligations of this Convention and of any annexed Protocols until the end of the armed conflict or occupation.
+If, however, on the expiry of that three-month period, the withdrawing State Party is a Party in an international armed conflict, the withdrawal shall not take effect before the end of the armed conflict

 Article 19 Relations with other agreements

-This Convention does not affect the rights and obligations of the States Parties under the Treaty on the Non-Proliferation of Nuclear Weapons.

 Proposed amandment